-During the evening, 23 outstanding students were presented with Student of the Year Awards for achieving excellence in their area of study, along with an additional award for overall V6 Student of the Year, which was this year awarded to two students for the first time.
-The winners were BTEC Level 3 Extended Diploma in Business student, Jade Lindo and Entry Level Certificate in Childcare student, Emily Micklewright.
+During the evening, 22 outstanding students were presented with Student of the Year Awards for achieving excellence in their area of study, along with an additional award for overall V6 Student of the Year, which went to Level 1 Bricklaying student, Chandler Fellows.

-The awards ceremony also included a pre-drinks reception on the college’s roof terrace and a four course meal prepared by hospitality and catering students.
+The awards ceremony also included a pre-drinks reception on the college’s Littleton Restaurant and a four course meal.

 Walsall College’s V6 is a sixth form with a difference, providing students with the vocational training to become Walsall College Graduates; skilled, professional and enterprising.

 Jatinder Sharma OBE, Principal and Chief Executive of Walsall College said: “The V6 Awards Dinner was an ideal opportunity for Walsall College to celebrate the fantastic achievements our students have achieved on vocational courses.
 These exceptional students are real life examples of students who have excelled through vocational learning and are a real inspiration to others.”